DUI Lawyer in Norristown, PA

 DUI arrests may be lower in Norristown than in other areas of the state, but you still run the risk of being arrested if you get behind the wheel after having a few drinks.
 If you are arrested, you need a Norristown DUI lawyer to represent you in court.

-Plea Options for a Norristown DUI
+What are the Plea Options for a Norristown DUI?

 After being arrested for DUI in Montgomery County, there are a few pleas to choose from.
 The first is “no plea.”
-With no plea entered, you are essentially asking for more time to weigh your options, such as which Norristown DUI attorney you should hire.
+With no plea entered, you are asking for more time to weigh your options, such as which Norristown DUI attorney you should hire.

 This is called a plea bargain.
 A plea bargain often means you get a lesser charge, like reckless driving, for not taking up the court’s time with a trial.
 However, it is virtually impossible to secure a good plea deal without the help of a lawyer.

-Contact an Experienced Norristown PA DUI Lawyer
+Contact an Experienced Norristown DUI Lawyer

-The prosecutor has to prove you are guilty of drunk driving, and there are different defenses that can be raised to help avoid conviction.
+The prosecutor has to prove you are guilty of drunk driving, and different defenses can be raised to help avoid conviction.
 It’s crucial to retain an experienced DUI attorney in Norristown as soon as possible after the drunk driving arrest to ensure you take the necessary steps to protect your rights.

 For more than two decades, attorney Steven E. Kellis has been a strong legal advocate for those accused of drunk driving.
 Contact us at our Pennsylvania DUI attorney in Norristown for your free, no-obligation consultation.